Surface Hill Uniting Church: Second Wesleyan Church

+Third Wesleyan Church

 Local Gympie architect Hugo Du Rietz was commissioned to design the new church and plans were presented to the church trust in July 1889.
 Du Rietz was born in Sweden and came to Australia in 1852, taking up residence in Gympie around 1867 and staying there until his death in 1908.
 He was a prolific designer of buildings for the town and "was probably responsible for a number of distinctive local building features, such as ogee-profiled verandah roofs, close-spaced studs with cut-in angle braces and a distinctive colour scheme of cream walls and red roofs."

 The church was substantial but simple in design.
-It was to be constructed of brick and rendered in concrete with Gothic detailing.
-Tenders were called and the lowest tender of a Mr J. McMorrine of £1905 was accepted.
+It was to be constructed of brick and rendered in concrete with Gothic Revival detailing.
+Tenders were called and the lowest tender of a Mr J. McMorrine of A£1905 was accepted.

 A whole series of elaborate celebrations were held to mark the construction of the new church.
 A stone-laying ceremony was held on 30 January 1890.
 Eight large foundation stones were laid by prominent members of the congregation, a representative of the local preachers and one of the Sunday school scholars.
 An earthenware jar was placed under the first stone that was laid and it contained a copy of that day's Gympie Times, the previous day's Gympie Miner, The Weekly Advocate, The Christian Witness, the circuit plan, a programme of the proposed proceedings of the ceremony, the society ticket for the last quarter (a Methodist membership ticket), a list of the Trustees and officers of the church, a list of the names of the teachers and officers of the Sunday school, the names of the architect, the contractor and an estimate of the cost and fittings of the building.
 Each stone-layer was presented with a "polished cedar mallet bearing a chaste silver plate beautifully inscribed."
 One of these is held in the Gympie Historical Museum.

 On 7 August 1890, the church was officially opened and a dedication service was held.
 A fine organ was purchased by the church from James Lord, the organist from the Albert Street Methodist Church.
 The organ, along with the one in the Albert Street church, had been made by George Benson of Manchester, UK, in 1888 and assembled by Benson in Brisbane.
 The final cost of the building, including seating, architect's commission, fittings, gas lights, pipe organ, retaining wall, lightning conductors and opening ceremonies was £3137/16/5.